Yousufjoy/Wedding_Event_Management/README.md

 -Social Login with Google:

-We've simplified login by allowing users to use their Google accounts.
+I've simplified login by allowing users to use their Google accounts.
 This integration follows Google's security guidelines, and users can link their Google accounts for future access.

 -Strong Password Policy: